sybrew/the-seo-framework/readme.txt

 				1. Is now able to always strip leading punctuation.
 				1. It will now strip leading colon characters.
 				1. It will now stop counting trailing words towards new sentences when a connector, dash, mark, or ¡¿ is found.
+				1. Now returns encoded entities once more.
+So that the return value can be treated the same as anything else revolving around descriptions--preventing double transcoding like `&amp;amp;amp; > &amp;amp; > &amp;` instead of `&amp;amp;`.
 			* `get_title()` now has a third `$social` parameter.
 			* `get_custom_field_title()` now has a third `$social` parameter.
 			* `get_generated_title()` now has a third `$social` parameter.